-Lifestyle tests are not clinical tests.
-If CMS determines that a test is clinical, then CLEP will consider the test to be clinical as well.
-Generally, an LDT is considered a lifestyle test when the intended use relates to the maintenance or adoption of a general state of health or healthy activity; or an intended use that relates to the widely-accepted role of a healthy lifestyle in the management of certain chronic diseases or conditions.
-A claim that the healthy lifestyle choice(s) may play an important role in health outcomes should be generally accepted; such associations are described in peer-reviewed scientific publications or official statements made by healthcare professional organizations.
-A Lifestyle test would include, but is not limited to, a test to detect the best diet for your genotype, your risk for wrinkles and/or freckles, the best fitness plan, your aptitude for learning languages, your snacking profile, your food metabolism traits, etc. The following intended uses are examples of tests that would not be considered Lifestyle tests: genetic markers for risk of chronic disease, identification of carrier status of variants for diseases known to be caused by genetic mutation, identification of variants suspected to be associated with disease states or risk of developing a disease.
-If the proposed assay includes a panel of biomarkers or tests where a portion of the biomarkers or tests are deemed clinical by CMS, the validation package is not eligible for the Lifestyle classification.
+Generally, an LDT is considered a lifestyle test when the intended use makes no clinical claims or direct reference to diseases or conditions; relates to the maintenance or adoption of a general state of health or healthy activity; or relates to the widely accepted role of a healthy lifestyle in the management of certain chronic diseases or conditions.
+A claim that the healthy lifestyle choice(s) may play an important role in health outcomes should be generally accepted.

+A Lifestyle test would include, but is not limited to, a test to detect the best diet for a genotype, risk for wrinkles and/or freckles, the best fitness plan, aptitude for learning languages, snacking profile, food metabolism traits, etc. The following intended uses are examples of tests that would not be considered Lifestyle tests: genetic markers for risk of chronic disease, identification of carrier status of variants for diseases known to be caused by genetic mutation, identification of variants suspected to be associated with disease states or risk of developing a disease.
+Additional information regarding the LDT may be required so the Department can ascertain the intended use claims and risk of harm to customers.
+If the proposed assay includes a panel of biomarkers or tests where a portion of the biomarkers or tests are deemed clinical or diagnostic, the validation package is not eligible for the Lifestyle classification.
+The laboratory may divide the panel such that the clinical or diagnostic are offered separately.